depcheck/depcheck/README.md

 All of the arguments are optional:

 `--ignore-bin-package=[true|false]`: A flag to indicate if depcheck ignores the packages containing bin entry.
-The default value is `true`.
+The default value is `false`.

 `--skip-missing=[true|false]`: A flag to indicate if depcheck skips calculation of missing dependencies.
 The default value is `false`.